Lecturer/Senior Lecturer in Educational Psychology

 For more than 80 years, Massey University has helped shape the lives and communities of people in New Zealand and around the world.
 Its forward-thinking spirit, research-led teaching, and cutting-edge discoveries make Massey New Zealand’s defining University.
 Our Institute of Education programmes cover the spectrum of general education, professional preparation and continuing education pathways in Education.

 We are now seeking to appoint a dynamic academic staff member at Lecturer/Senior Lecturer level.
-You will have appropriate qualifications, experience and expertise to: (i) teach across a range of professional and lifelong education qualifications, (ii) contribute to our strategic research interests in educational psychology.
+You will have appropriate qualifications, experience and expertise to: (i) teach across a range of educational psychology courses in professional and lifelong education qualifications, (ii) contribute to our strategic research interests in educational psychology.

 You will be able to evidence a collaborative and collegial work style.
 As a member of the Institute, you will actively contribute to the Institute’s research initiatives to meet the education needs of a culturally diverse society.
 You will enhance the Institute's teaching and research profile nationally and internationally by contributing towards the teaching, research and administrative activities of the Institute.

 You will possess a relevant Doctoral degree and a record of international research publications appropriate to the level of appointment.
-You will be able to provide evidence of the application of cutting edge pedagogical knowledge in your teaching, preferably in both professional and general education programmes.
+Exceptional applicants with a relevant masters degree and professional qualifications may be considered.
+You will be able to provide evidence of the application of cutting edge pedagogical and educational psychology knowledge in your teaching, preferably in both professional and general education programmes.
 Experience with blended learning approaches is essential.

 Massey University is committed to being a Treaty of Waitangi-led organisation.
 It is therefore expected that you will have or be committed to develop an appreciation of the Aotearoa New Zealand context and a demonstrable empathy towards the needs and aspirations of indigenous peoples.
 The Institute of Education is actively committed to develop a diverse staffing profile that matches that of New Zealand society as a whole.